 All official TOEFL and/or IELTS examination results must be:

-- submitted by the application deadline listed in the Admissions Requirements section of each graduate program listing
+- received by the application deadline listed in the Admissions Requirements section of each graduate program listing (we recommend taking the test no later than one month prior to the application deadline for the program)

 - received directly from the appropriate testing organization